adipixel/database-systems/README.md

 # Database Projects

-This includes SQL and PL/SQL projects
+This repository contains the SQL work done using *Oracle*.
+It demostrate complex queries with all operations possible using SQL.